DarekRepos/PersonCollector/README.md

  ## How work ##

-Local webserver is accessible on port 80  and are set up to
+Local web server is accessible on port 80  and are set up to

 ```
 localhost
 ```

-User and password for the phpmyadmin is locasted in docker-compose.yml file
+User and password for the phpmyadmin is located in docker-compose.yml file

 phpmyadmin are set up to